 Internal Medicine Residency Curriculum

-Intern year is challenging and exciting.
-For the first time, you will step into the role of the patient’s primary physician.
-Building on the knowledge learned in medical school, you will learn new skills in patient care and management.
-You are the most closely involved in caring for the patient and this patient-physician relationship is one of the most rewarding aspects of intern year.
+Intern year is both challenging and exciting.
+Building on the knowledge learned in medical school, you will learn new skills in patient care and other aspects of the practice of medicine.
+For the first time, you are the patient’s primary physician and manage their acute and longitudinal care; helping them to navigate the complex and sometimes frightening healthcare system.
+This doctor-patient relationship is one of the most sacred and rewarding aspects of intern year.

-As you progress to an upper level resident, you take on a different role and develop new skills as a teacher and leader.
+As you progress to an upper level resident, you take on a different role and develop additional skills as a teacher and leader.
+Interns and students will depend on you for supervision and guidance in delivering quality patient care.
 Leading a team, overseeing the care of all the patients and teaching both students and interns make for a challenging and fulfilling year.

 Housestaff provide comprehensive, ongoing care in the primary care setting.
 At the beginning of the year, interns are assigned to a continuity clinic site.
 Sites include Hofheimer Hall, Sentara Ambulatory Care Center (ACC), and Veterans Administration Medical Center (VAMC).
 Each clinic has a designated faculty to supervise and mentor residents as they develop a growing primary care practice.
 During inpatient months, residents and interns see patients one half-day per week.
 During the Ambulatory Medicine rotation, clinic time increases to three half-days per week.
 Clinics do not occur on post-call days or during ICU rotations.